aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/index.md

     pdk new monorepo-py
     ```

-    This will bootstrap your project given the above structure and contain the _.projenrc.py_ file containing your project definition which should contain the following:
+    This will bootstrap your project given the above structure and contain the _.projenrc.py_ file with your project definition which should contain the following:

     ```python
     from aws_pdk.monorepo import MonorepoPythonProject